 Employees may decide how much paid sick leave they want to use (for example, whether they want to take an entire day, or only part of a day).
 Employers can require employees to take a minimum of at least two hours of paid sick leave at a time, but otherwise the determination of how much time is needed is left to employees.

 A: Generally, yes.
-In California, employees must notify their Employer in advance if the sick leave is planned, as may be the case with scheduled doctors’ visits.
+Employees in California must notify their employer in advance if the sick leave is planned, as may be the case with scheduled doctors’ visits.
 If the need is unforeseeable, employees need only give notice as soon as practical, as may occur in the case of unanticipated illness or a medical emergency.

-A: In California, it depends on whether employees are “exempt” or “non-exempt” employees.
-Non-exempt employees will be paid their regular or normal non-overtime hourly rate for the amount of time the employees took as paid sick leave.
+A: It depends on whether employees are “exempt” or “non-exempt” employees.
+Non-exempt employees in California will be paid their regular or normal non-overtime hourly rate for the amount of time the employees took as paid sick leave.
 For example, if the employee took two hours of paid sick leave to attend a doctor’s appointment, the employee will be paid for those two hours at the same non-overtime hourly rate they would have earned if they had been working.